raspberrypilearning/club-mentoring/en/step_1.md

 Once completed, you should:
 + Understand the different roles volunteers have in a Code Club
 + Recognise different mentoring styles used at a Code Club
-+ Have learnt a little about the most popular coding languages used in Dojos
++ Have learnt a little about the most popular coding languages used in clubs
 + Know what resources are available to support mentors

 ## Code Club in action